mity/acutest/README.md

-We say any unit test succeeds if all conditions (preprocessor macros `TEST_CHECK` or `TEST_CHECK_`) called throughout its execution pass, the test does not throw an exception (C++ only), and (on Windows/Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).
+We say any unit test succeeds if all conditions (preprocessor macros `TEST_CHECK` or `TEST_CHECK_`) called throughout its execution pass, the test does not throw any exception (C++ only), and (on Windows/Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).

-Exit code of the test suite is 0 if all unit tests pass, 1 if any of them fails, or other number if an internal error occurs.
+Exit code of the test suite is 0 if all executed unit tests pass, 1 if any of them fails, or any other number if an internal error occurs.

 ## Writing Unit Tests

 ### Basic Use

-To use Acutest, simply include the header file `"acutest.h"` on the beginning of the C/C++ source file implementing one or more unit tests.
+To use Acutest, simply include the header file `acutest.h` on the beginning of the C/C++ source file implementing one or more unit tests.
 Note the header provides implementation of the `main()` function.

 ```C